ibm-cloud-docs/Cloudant/tutorials/create_bmxapp_createapp.md

 # Check that we are running in an {{site.data.keyword.cloud_notm}} application environment.
 if 'VCAP_SERVICES' in os.environ:
 ```
-{:codeblock}

->   **Note**: The next sections of code are run only if the environment variable was found.
-    In Python,
+{: codeblock}

-    this code is indented to indicate that it is the body of the test.
-    In this tutorial,
-    indentation is omitted from the code segments to save space.
+The next sections of code are run only if the environment variable was found.
+In Python, this code is indented to indicate that it is the body of the test.
+In this tutorial, indentation is omitted from the code segments to save space.
+However, the [full listing](#complete-listing) shows the indentation correctly.
-    However,
-    the [full listing](#complete-listing) shows the indentation correctly.
+{: note}

 Assuming that the variable is found,
 proceed to use the information.